 A: A true nobility is not about being better than anyone else; it is about being better than you used to be.

 Q: What motivated you to move forward no matter the situation you may find yourself in and why?

 A: My life is my biggest motivation.
 Despite the hardship, tragedy and much worse situation I went through in my life, life has taught me a lesson.
 What I discovered from this awakening was that my life is a dream of someone else.
 When things are not going well this is what I tell/speak to myself; “Your life may not be perfect.
 Nevertheless, be thankful for it; someone somewhere is fighting to be alive.”
-Maybe my family members, friends and many other people who left us for good would wish to leave longer… who am I to take this life for granted?
+Maybe my family members, friends and many other people who left us for good would wish to live longer… who am I to take this life for granted?
 That is when I came to realize that I should never take my life for granted.
 Since then I have learned to be grateful to whatever life is offering to me.
 I have chosen to keep the smile on my face and move on and thrive for self-reliance.
 Because I have realized that every day is a blessing to me; I am very grateful to every single day of my life and I always count my blessings.
 That gratitude is what brings happiness in my life and fuel my desire to work hard to achieve the goals of my life.
 Because I believe that my existence was not an accident, I exist for a reason as everyone else does.
-The goal is to live my life out through the ability God gave me and make use of it while I can.
+The goal is to live my life out through the ability God has given me and make use of it while I can.